caiannello/Pugputer6309/Hardware/V9958 Video Card/README.md

 ## Wishlist

 The V9958 Video Display Processor is starting to get more scarce, and the price is up to $40+ a piece now, and rising.
 The kind folks on the MSX Facebook Group have suggested the TN-VDP Tang Nano 20K project, which offers an FPGA-based replacement of this chip.
 I haven't put any hardware out yet, though, so I'm not married to V9958 compatibility, and I have a strong suspicion that a single Raspberry Pi Pico W could replace both the video card and the VIA card and maybe do WLAN too?

 I have a Pimaroni "Pico Demo" board which does 15-bit RGB VGA, stereo sound, and SD card!
-I think I'd need to give up some of that color depth in order to allocate a bus interface, but I don't know if the Pico has enough oomph in its PIO's to handle so many features at once?
-If someone has the know-how to weigh in on this possibility and maybe willing to sketch out a bus interface and some pseudocode, I would be very grateful!
+I think I'd need to give up some color depth in order to allocate a bus interface, but I don't know if the Pico has enough oomph in its PIO's to handle so many features at once?
+If someone has the know-how to weigh in on this possibility and is willing to sketch out a bus interface and some pseudocode, I would be very grateful!
 I'm at caiannello at rhymes-with-moogle-pot-calm.  <3

 ## Video Card Layout and Schematic